MakeSchool-Tutorials/Makestagram-Swift-V3/P06-Adding-Authentication/content.md

 ```

 Now, whenever there's an error while we're in development, the app will crash with an formatted error message of what went wrong.
 In production code, assertions are ignored and are a nice tool to let us know if something's going unexpectedly while we're building our apps.

+There are much more elegant solutions for error handling, but for the sake of complexity we'll keep our error handling simple.

 ## FIRUser